Your Song combines heart-warming stories with amazing performances by some of the most famous singers in the country

 The X Factor

-The X Factor is television’s biggest search for a music star, returning in 2017 for it’s 14th series.
+The X Factor is television’s biggest search for a music star.

 The hit show has uncovered some outstanding talent across the years.
 To date, One Direction have sold more than 70 million records worldwide, Olly Murs released four multi-platinum albums with his fifth 24 Hours being recently certified platinum, while Little Mix’s fourth album Glory Days is now the longest reigning No.1 in the UK since the Spice Girls’ debut album Spice.